 - Pirates of the Caribbean:

 - This was done very nastily (but not that the guy didn't deserve it) in Shutter Island.
-The guy reaching for the gun had blown his cheek off in a suicide attempt and was lying on the floor bleeding out.
-He reached for his dropped gun to try again, only to have the protagonist step on it and drag it away.)
+A soon-to-be-captured Nazi officer at the Dachau camp tries to use suicide as an easy way out, but he bungles it and only blows his cheek off.
+An American soldier finds the Nazi lying on the floor a he's bleeding out and reaching for his dropped gun to try again, only to have the soldier step on it and drag it away.

-- 3:10 to Yuma had one of these; the stagecoach driver crawled for his shotgun but just as he got to it, Charlie Prince stepped on it.
+- Three Ten To Yuma had one of these; the stagecoach driver crawled for his shotgun but just as he got to it, Charlie Prince stepped on it.